context-labs/nats-server/README.md

 ### Reporting Security Vulnerabilities

-If you've found a vulnerability or a potential vulnerability in the NATS server, please let us know at [nats-security](mailto:security@nats.io).
+If you have found a vulnerability or a potential vulnerability in the NATS server, please let us know at [nats-security](mailto:security@nats.io).

 ## License